pauljeter/pauljeter-astro/src/content/blog/management-101-attracting-people-to-work-for-you.md

 - Advertise in the right places.
 - Build respectful partnerships with recruiters.
 - Encourage thoughtful referrals.
-- Show up for your community—not just to hire, but to contribute.
+- Show up for your community, not just to hire, but to contribute.

 Over time, your reputation will do the heavy lifting.
-And when people say “I’ve heard good things about your team”—you’ll know you’re doing it right.
+And when people say "I've heard good things about your team", you'll know you're doing it right.

 ---